Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Quasi-complete intersection homomorphisms

 \begin{remark} The proof of \cref{t:main} shows that, under the hypotheses of the theorem, equality must hold in \eqref{e:1}, and thus:

 \end{remark}

-\begin{remark} If a minimal generating set of $I$ can be extended to a minimal generating set of $\m$, that is to say $I\cap \m^2\subseteq \m I$, then the fact that \cref{e:Poincare-formula} holds for any $N$ in $\Dfp(R)$ follows from the fact $\vp$ is large.
+\begin{remark} If a minimal generating set of $I$ can be extended to a minimal generating set of $\m$, that is to say $I\cap \m^2\subseteq \m I$, then $\varphi$ is large, as noted in \cref{equality}.
 As a consequence, factoring $\vp$ as $Q\to E\to R$ it follows that $E\to R$ is large.

-We remark that one can directly show, essentially by the same argument in \cite[Theorem~5.3]{Avramov/Henriques/Sega:2013}, that $E\to R$ is large when $I\cap \m^2\subseteq \m I$ and combining this with \cref{t:Koszul-ineq-eq}(2) we recover that \cref{e:Poincare-formula} holds for any $N$ in $\Dfp(R)$; this would go through the base change formula on Poincar\'e series for the Koszul extension $Q\to E$, and hence would be analogous to the proof of \cref{t:main}. \end{remark}
+We remark that one can directly show, essentially by the same argument in \cite[Theorem~5.3]{Avramov/Henriques/Sega:2013}, that $E\to R$ is large when $I\cap \m^2\subseteq \m I$ and combining this with \cref{t:Koszul-ineq-eq}\cref{t_nagata_ci } we recover that \cref{e:Poincare-formula} holds for any $N$ in $\Dfp(R)$; this would go through the base change formula on Poincar\'e series for the Koszul extension $Q\to E$, and hence would be analogous to the proof of \cref{t:main}. \end{remark}